Batman in film: The Dark Knight Rises (2012)

 Nolan wanted the story for the third and final installment to keep him emotionally invested.
 "On a more superficial level, I have to ask the question," he reasoned, "how many good third movies in a franchise can people name?"
 He returned out of finding a necessary way to continue the story, but feared midway through filming he would find a sequel redundant.
 The Dark Knight Rises is intended to complete Nolan's Batman trilogy.
 By December 2008, Nolan completed a rough story outline, before he committed himself to Inception.
 In February 2010, work on the screenplay was commencing with David S. Goyer and Jonathan Nolan.
 When Goyer left to work on the Superman reboot, Jonathan was writing the script based on the story by his brother and Goyer.
 Tom Hardy was cast as Bane and Anne Hathaway plays Selina Kyle.
 Joseph Gordon-Levitt was cast as Robin John Blake, and Marion Cotillard was cast as Miranda Tate.
 Filming began in May 2011 and concluded in November.
 Nolan chose not to film in 3-D but, by focusing on improving image quality and scale using the IMAX format, hoped to push technological boundaries while nevertheless making the style of the film consistent with the previous two.
 Nolan had several meetings with IMAX Vice-President David Keighley to work on the logistics of projecting films in digital IMAX venues.
 The Dark Knight Rises featured more scenes shot in IMAX than The Dark Knight.
 Cinematographer Wally Pfister expressed interest in shooting the film entirely in IMAX.

-During the film, set eight years after Dark Knight, the arrival of new foe Bane forces Bruce to return to his old role as Batman, only to find himself overpowered and captured by Bane as Gotham is cut off from the rest of the world with a stolen Wayne Enterprises fusion generator prototype set to go off in a few months.
+During the film, set eight years after The Dark Knight, the arrival of new foe Bane forces Bruce to return to his old role as Batman, only to find himself overpowered and captured by Bane as Gotham is cut off from the rest of the world with a stolen Wayne Enterprises fusion generator prototype set to go off in a few months.
 With the aid of thief Selina Kyle, Bruce is able to return to Gotham and defeat Bane while redeeming his image as Batman.
 The film concludes with Bruce having 'retired' as Batman after faking his death to live with Selina Kyle, evidence suggesting that he has passed on the Batcave to Blake while Gotham rebuilds in memory of the Dark Knight's heroism.

-Upon release, The Dark Knight Rises received a positive critical response and was successful at the box office, going on to outgross its predecessor and become the 24th-highest-grossing film of all time grossing over $1.08 billion.
+Upon release, The Dark Knight Rises received positive reviews and was successful at the box office, going on to outgross its predecessor and become the 24th-highest-grossing film of all time grossing over $1.08 billion.
 It was named one of the best films of 2012 by numerous film critics, including the American Film Institute.
-It is considered one of the greatest superhero films of all time and one of the best films of the 2010s.